oobabooga/text-generation-webui/README.md

 ```
 -h, --help            show this help message and exit
 --model MODEL         Name of the model to load by default.
---settings-file SETTINGS_FILE
-                      Load default interface settings from this json file.
-See settings-
-                      template.json for an example.
 --notebook            Launch the webui in notebook mode, where the output is written to the same
                       text box as the input.
 --chat                Launch the webui in chat mode.